Person finishing an interior drywall seam with joint compound to fix a crack in drywall

 Forgetting to prime.
 Joint compound absorbs paint differently than the surrounding wall, so unprimed patches look slightly darker or matter from any angle with light.
 Prime first.

 Trying to spot-paint a small area.
-Even with the perfectly matched color from the original can, paint fades — and a fresh patch always looks brighter than the surrounding wall.
-Paint the whole wall side to corner.
+Even with the perfectly matched color from the original can, paint fades, and a fresh patch always looks brighter than the surrounding wall.
+Paint the whole wall corner to corner.

 Frequently Asked Questions

 Why does my crack keep coming back?
 You probably didn’t use tape, or used too-thin compound.
-Reopen the patch slightly, apply mesh tape, and redo.
+Reopen the patch slightly, apply mesh tape, redo with setting-type compound on the first coat.
 If it still comes back after that, you may have a structural movement issue.

 Should I be worried about a crack?
 Hairline cracks are normal.
 Worry if: the crack is wide enough to fit a coin into, the crack is diagonal across a wall, one side of the crack sits higher than the other, or the crack runs all the way through to the outside of the house.
 Those signal foundation movement and warrant an inspector.

 How long does the repair last?
-Done right (with tape, two thin coats, primed and painted), the repair lasts indefinitely — as long as the underlying cause (settling, framing flex) doesn’t get worse.
-Most patched cracks outlive the rest of the paint job.
+Done right (with tape, two thin coats, primed and painted), the repair lasts indefinitely, as long as the underlying cause (settling, framing flex) doesn’t get worse.
+I marked the date in my phone calendar after the fourth-time-right fix on the office door.
+It hasn’t come back.